nrfconnect/sdk-nrf/doc/nrf/getting_started/installing.rst

       west update

    Depending on your connection, this might take some time.
+   See :ref:`gs_git_auth` if you are asked for your GitHub username and password.
 #.
 Export a :ref:`Zephyr CMake package <zephyr:cmake_pkg>`.
    This allows CMake to automatically load the boilerplate code required for building |NCS| applications::